|

 (SJCA).
 Jayson has built up

-the SJCA teams from the ground floor, and has seen
+the SJCA teams from the ground floor,

-steady, incremental success in
+steady, incremental success

 the program,